 If Tokens Are So Versatile, How Do I Know What Exactly a Particular Token Is?

-Depending on the project, and ecosystem needs and problems, a token could serve many different purposes.
-To be able to know what exactly is being offered, one needs to study the company’s white paper, a document in which the project should be explained in vast detail (I use “should” because no one has canceled scammers, and you should always rely on your own wit.)
+Depending on the project, and the needs of the ecosystem, a token can serve many different purposes.
+To be able to know what exactly is being offered, one needs to study the company’s white paper, a document in which the project should be explained in vast detail.

 The ICO White Paper

-A white paper is a document in which the theory behind a technology/project is provided in depth.
+A white paper is a document where the theory behind a technology/project is provided in depth.

 - the problem the project is attempting to solve

-- a supernaturally good description of the solution offered
+- a painstakingly detailed description of the solution offered

 - technical details

-- the use of tokens/token economics (very, very important; almost the most important)
+- the use of tokens/token economics (VERY important)